A Southern family recipe, these easy yeast rolls are perfectly soft and fluffy. Enjoy these homemade dinner rolls with any Southern supper.

 Then wonder what crazy person decided to call that part of your hand a heel because that makes no sense at all to me.

-From here there are two ways you can go with these rolls.
+From here there are two ways you can go with these easy yeast rolls.

 After kneading your dough two or three times, shape it into a rectangle.

-If this doesn’t look like a perfect rectangle to you then squint your eyes until it does…
+If it doesn’t look like a perfect rectangle to you then squint your eyes until it does…

 Cut into strips with a pizza cutter.

-Arrange in pan and spray tops lightly with cooking spray.
+Arrange the yeast rolls into the prepared pan and spray tops lightly with cooking spray.

-Cover with towel and let rise for twenty minutes.
+Cover with a towel and let them rise for 20 minutes.